-• Let your child know it's okay to tell

-Make it safe for your child to tell you about what happens at school and how it makes them feel.
-Try to listen without rushing in with solutions.

-• Help your child with strategies to help others who are being bullied

-If gossip is being spread about someone they know, encourage your child to speak up and tell the truth.
-Tell your child not to join in bullying behaviour.

-Know how to report bullying

-Young people need to know that they can ask several trusted adults at school for help.
-Ask your child which adults at school they would report bullying to.

-• Show your child respect and kindness at home

-If members of the family treat each other well, your child will most likely treat others the same way.
+- Let your child know it's okay to tell Make it safe for your child to tell you about what happens at school and how it makes - Help your child with strategies to help others who are being bullied - If gossip is being spread about someone they know, encourage your child to speak up and tell the truth.
+Tell your child not to join in bullying behaviour. - Know how to report bullying Young people need to know that they can ask several trusted adults at school for help.
+Ask your child which adults at school they would report bullying to. - Show your child respect and kindness at home If members of the family treat each other well, your child will most likely treat others the same way.